Therapy for Over-Functioning Moms in Illinois

 Many of my clients often feel like everyone else has it figured out while they struggle to find balance.

 This leaves them feeling disoriented and disconnected.
 They may battle feelings of inadequacy, guilt, or resentment, which can manifest in avoiding family, taking on too much, or having trouble sleeping.
 Though they are used to being successful and managing many responsibilities, it has become unsustainable.
 As a result, they judge themselves harshly and fear that if they express these struggles, others will judge them too.
 This fear can lead to isolation and loneliness, making it difficult to share how they truly feel.
 My clients often say they feel like they are failing.
+They are quietly struggling and it feels untenable.

 I see you, and I want to help you reconnect with the parts of yourself that matter most, so you can align with the things in your life that bring fulfillment.